ABC Real Estate School

 • 45-hour real estate law including 18-hours Nevada law

-The 90-hour course can be taken in any state, as long as the applicant can prove they took it with transcripts or certificates.
-If the applicant took a 90-hour course in a state other than Nevada, the Nevada Real Estate Division typically requires applicants to take only 18-hour Nevada law from a licensed school and the 45-hour Broker Management course if they are applying for a broker or broker-salesperson license.
+Form 501 If you passed a 90-hour course consisting of 45-hours of Principles and Practices and 45-hours of Real Estate Law in a state other than Nevada, the Nevada Real Estate Division typically requires applicants to take only 18-hours of Nevada law from a licensed school to become a salesperson or both the 18-hour Nevada the 45-hour Broker Management course if he/she is applying for a broker or broker-salespersons license and also has achieved the remainder of the requirement.

 Back to Top